NosiphoNsibande/iKhokha/README.md

 ## Things to take note:

-The assessment was created using HTML, CSS and Bootsrap.
+The assessment was created using HTML, CSS and Bootstrap.

 Font awesome was used for the icons